open-telemetry/opentelemetry.io/content/en/docs/concepts/what-is-opentelemetry.md

   formats in parallel to assist with migrating as standards evolve.
 - A path forward no matter where you are on your observability journey.

-With support for a variety of [open-source and commercial protocols][otel-collector-contrib], format and context propagation mechanisms as well as providing shims to the OpenTracing and OpenCensus projects, it is easy to adopt OpenTelemetry.
+With support for a variety of [open source and commercial protocols][otel-collector-contrib], format and context propagation mechanisms as well as providing shims to the OpenTracing and OpenCensus projects, it is easy to adopt OpenTelemetry.